-5.80.6 enumerateGuestProperties
+5.82.6 enumerateGuestProperties

+'''

+void IInternalSessionControl::enumerateGuestProperties(

+[in] wstring patterns,

+[out] wstring keys[],

+[out] wstring values[],

+[out] long long timestamps[],

+[out] wstring flags[])

+'''
-patterns The patterns to match the properties against as a comma-separated string.
-If this is empty, all properties currently set will be returned.

-keys The key names of the properties returned.

-values The values of the properties returned.
-The array entries match the corresponding entries in the key array.

-timestamps The time stamps of the properties returned.
-The array entries match the corresponding entries in the key array.

-flags The flags of the properties returned.
+- patterns The patterns to match the properties against as a comma-separated string.
+If this is empty, all properties currently set will be returned. - keys The key names of the properties returned. - values The values of the properties returned.
+The array entries match the corresponding entries in the key array. - timestamps The time stamps of the properties returned.
+The array entries match the corresponding entries in the key array. - flags The flags of the properties returned.
 The array entries match the corresponding entries in the key array.